leeandher/leander.xyz/src/pages/blog/01 - January 2018 - Baby's First Steps.md

 ---
-type: "blog"
+type: blog
-date: "2018-02-02"
-slug: "babys-first-steps"
+slug: babys-first-steps
+date: '2018-02-02'
-title: "January 2018 - Baby's First Steps"
+title: January 2018 - Baby's First Steps
-description: "I had to build a tribute page."
+description: I had to build a tribute page.
-tags: ["personal", "announcement"]
+tags:
+  - personal
+  - announcement
 ---

 I'm writing this in the beginning of February because I just got the idea of keeping a log now, but I'm going to try and summarize what I accomplished last month.